 In Orange Is the New Black, there's a scene in which an inmate finds contraband single-origin coffee—much better than what can be bought at the prison commissary—and you would think she had struck gold.
 And most of us can relate, considering our coffee ritual is something we cherish without always realizing it.
-That's why finding out the type of coffee we like best (and the optimal way to brew it with French press or pour-over coffee ratios) can help us start our day off on a high note.
+That's why finding out the type of coffee we like best—and the optimal way to brew it with a French press or pour-over set-up—coffee ratios can help us start our day off on a high note.

 "One of the first coffee books I ever read had a line in it talking about how the opportunity to start a day by making a perfect cup of coffee was one of the best gifts you could give yourself.
 I really believe that."—Michael Phillips, the training director at Blue Bottle Coffee

 In order to create your own ideal cup, keep reading to learn exactly what pour-over is, which beans to choose, and why you may want to consider it your new morning go-to.

 "Pour-over is a very broad category without a super-clear definition," explains Phillips.
-He says that a loose definition is coffee made using a manual brewing technique that centers on a kettle and some type of brewing device.
+He says that a loose definition is a coffee made using a manual brewing technique that centers on a kettle and some type of brewing device.
 Devices contain a dripper that helps boiling water flow through at the correct rate.
-Pour-over differs from French press because, although both are manual techniques, French press is made by pouring boiling water onto coffee grounds and then plunging to separate the grounds from the just-brewed java.
+Pour-over differs from French press because, although both are manual techniques, the French press coffee is made by pouring boiling water onto coffee grounds and then plunging to separate the grounds from the just-brewed java.